rstudio/tinytex-releases/README.md

 ## Chocolatey package

-You may install TinyTeX as a Chocolatey package.
-First, you would need to install the [Chocolatey Package Manager](https://chocolatey.org/install) if not already.
+You may install TinyTeX as [a Chocolatey package](https://chocolatey.org/packages/tinytex).
+First, you would need to install the [Chocolatey Package Manager](https://chocolatey.org/install) if it has not already been installed.
 Next type in the following command to install TinyTeX:

 ```powershell
 choco install tinytex